droshux/katamarichess/README.md

 # katamarichess
 A custom chess variant that revolves around combining pieces together through captures.

-This is a website that is currently not hosted, it can be compiled with `bun run build` and hosted with `cd dist; http-server` (where `http-server` can be installed with `npm i http-server -g`)
+This is a website that is currently not hosted but it is containerised.
+- Build: `sudo docker build -t katamarichess`
+- Run: `sudo docker run katamarichess:latest` (add: `-p myport:8080` to host on `myport` instead of 8080)

 Instructions on how to play can be found on the website itself, this project is local-play only.